 The following photo shows an abandoned barbershop, decorated for a Christmas Nativity Walk.
 At 5’8″ the carved ceiling arched just a few inches above my head at its highest point.

-Thanks to steel construction, modern architecture is all about large windows, bright and airy spaces.
-Sorano offers a fascinating glimpse back into medieval times.
+Thanks to steel construction, modern architecture is all about large windows, and bright and airy spaces.
+While in contrast, Sorano offers a fascinating glimpse back into medieval times.
 Specifically, medieval architecture.
 The people built Sorano when the primary need for a home was protection against invasion.

-All across the Italian landscape, ancient walled cities are perched on hilltops.
+Wherever you look in Italy you can spot ancient walled cities on hilltops.
 Although there are similarities like arched doorways, piazzas, and of course churches, each town has its own unique character.
 Historically towns in Italy changed hands many times.

-In the mid 800’s Sorano was a feudal town controlled by the Aldobrandeschi family.
+In the mid-800s the Aldobrandeschi family controlled Sorano.
 By 1417 it was part of the Republic of Siena before becoming independent in 1556.
 It wasn’t until 1860 when the Duchy of Tuscany annexed Sorano that it became part of the Kingdom of Italy.

 Sorano is a stoic medieval town.
 It’s a fair question to ask, is Sorano worth a visit?
 To be sure, if you like Medieval history Sorano, Italy is worth visiting.
 Likewise if seeing the authentic side of Italy appeals to you, Sorano, Italy is worth Visiting.
 Lastly, if you enjoy panoramic views and photographing landscapes yes, Sorano is definitely worth visiting.

 If you have a car while visiting Tuscany, parking next to Orsini Fortress is free and offers elevated views of Sorano and Etruscan remains below.
 The walk from the fortress is all downhill.
 The further down you walk, the more fascinating the town becomes.
 Sorano is however a steep town.
 The hike back up is widely acknowledged as a challenge.